KrisHedges/sparklefarkle/README.md

 5. Go to http://localhost:3000/ and you should see the game running in your browser.

-6. Have Fun playing farkle with a friend!
+6. Have fun playing sparklefarkle with a friend!

 ## Testing SparkleFarkle